-Achieving better visibility or transparency in the entire eCommerce supply chain is a big ask, but something that’s extremely important.
+Achieving better visibility or transparency in the entire eCommerce supply chain is a big ask but something significant.

 After all, your eCommerce success ties heavily to successful order fulfillment, which can’t happen without efficient and transparent end-to-end supply chain logistics.

-Starting from your eCommerce company sourcing goods from suppliers and extending all the way to inventory management, order status tracking, and shipping orders to end customers, maximizing the visibility you have into what’s really happening in your supply chain puts you in a position to take your business to new heights.
+Starting from your eCommerce company sourcing goods from suppliers and extending to inventory management, order status tracking, and shipping orders to end customers, maximizing your visibility into what’s happening in your supply chain puts you in a position to take your business to new heights.

-Sure having downstream visibility which focuses on getting the end product from the warehouse to the customer is vital, but upstream visibility — which covers all the processes, actions, and movements involved in getting parts from the supplier to build the end product — is just as important.
+Sure having downstream visibility, which focuses on getting the end product from the warehouse to the customer, is vital.
+Still, upstream visibility — which covers all the processes, actions, and movements involved in getting parts from the supplier to build the end product — is just as important.

 While there are plenty of reasons why having better visibility in supply chain logistics is crucial, let’s take a quick look at the four core ones.

 1. Reduced Complexity

 Modern supply chains are incredibly complex, even for the most specific eCommerce businesses.
 70% of respondents in a 2017 worldwide supply chain survey by Geodis state complexity as a significant issue.

 Most companies surveyed — including eCommerce — say that improving supply chain visibility is equally important as product availability and on-time delivery.
 On average, companies with complete supply chain visibility achieved a higher operating profit than those with limited visibility, partly due to reduced complexity.

 This shows the significance of supply chain visibility and the edge you gain as an eCommerce company over competitors struggling with lower visibility.